huijing/slides/moz-roadshow-2017/README.md

 # Be like water: applying Bruce Lee's philosophy to web design

 *For the Mozilla Developer Asia Roadshow 2017.
-This is sort of a transcript of the talk.*
+This is sort of a transcript of the talk at the Hong Kong stop.*

 ## Introduction

-My name is Hui Jing, and I'm Malaysian.
-I played basketball for more than half my life, and it was actually what got me into web development in the first place.
-I'm a front-end engineer based in Singapore now, and I love CSS so much that I will write blog posts about it.
-I also run Talk.CSS, which is Singapore's only CSS-centric meetup at the moment.
+My name is Hui Jing, and I'm from Malaysia.
+I played basketball for more than half my life and it actually kick-started my web career.
+I now do front-end stuff in Singapore, and I love CSS so much that I will write blog posts about it.
+I also run a little CSS meet-up called Talk.CSS.

 But we're not here to talk about me, we're here to talk about Bruce Lee.
 You may be thinking, what on earth does Bruce Lee have to do with any of this?
 Did you just fall victim to click-bait?
 No, you have not.